 Grinding Dal Chilla Batter

-In a mixing bowl, combine the crumbled paneer, ½ cup finely chopped onions, 3 tablespoon finely chopped coriander leaves, 1 teaspoon each roasted cumin powder and red chili powder.
+In a mixing bowl, combine the crumbled paneer, 1/2 cup finely chopped onions, 3 tbsp finely chopped coriander leaves, 1 tsp each roasted cumin powder and red chili powder.
 Mix well and set aside.

 Add the finely chopped coriander leaves to the batter and mix well.
 Heat a cast iron griddle or an Iron Dosa pan.
 Pour a ladle of the batter and spread it into a thin circle, like how you would, Dosa.